Name

 loop (type: key, optional)

-Include blocking for loopback, too.
+Include blocking for loopback interface, too.

 routes (type: key, optional)